lsst-ts/observatory-controls-docs/Control-User-Interfaces/EFD.rst

   For information on the US data facility (NCSA) VPN see `instructions here <https://wiki.ncsa.illinois.edu/display/cybersec/Virtual+Private+Network+(VPN)+Service#VirtualPrivateNetwork(VPN)Service-UsingtheCiscoAnyConnectVPNClient(Required)>`_.
   For information about connecting to the Chilean VPN, please ask on the ``#rubinobs-it-chile`` LSSTC Slack channel.

-..
-Would be nice to show some sort of screenshot here?

 .. figure:: /Control-User-Interfaces/weather.png
     :name: weather
     :target: weather.png